vedph/summer-lod-app/README.md

 ## History

+### 0.0.6

+- 2024-06-18:
+  - updated Angular.
-- 2024-06-18: limited DBPedia to 2 languages to optimize performance avoiding Cartesian results with many languages.
+  - limited DBPedia to 2 languages to optimize performance avoiding Cartesian results with many languages.
+  - new samples from Klee.

 ### 0.0.5